-Fish liver oil is also very high in vitamin D, which many people do not get enough of.
+Fish liver oil is also very high in vitamin D, of which many people don’t get enough.
 It may be highly beneficial for those who don’t regularly eat seafood or supplement with omega-3 or vitamin D.

-Consuming cod liver oil during early pregnancy has been linked with higher birth weight and a lower risk of disease later in the baby’s life (50).
+Consuming cod liver oil during early pregnancy has been linked to higher birth weight and a lower risk of disease later in the baby’s life (50).

-A single serving (one tablespoon) of fish liver oil provides more than the recommended daily intake of omega-3, vitamin D and vitamin A.
+A single serving (one tablespoon or 15 ml) of fish liver oil provides more than the recommended daily intake of omega-3, vitamin D and vitamin A.

-However, it is not recommended to consume more than one serving (one tablespoon) per day, because too much preformed vitamin A can be dangerous for the fetus.
+However, it’s not recommended to consume more than one serving per day, as too much preformed vitamin A can be dangerous for your fetus.
 High levels of omega-3 may also have blood-thinning effects (51).

-Bottom Line: A single serving of fish liver oil provides more than the required amount of omega-3 fatty acids, vitamin D and vitamin A. Fish liver oil may be particularly important for women who don’t eat seafood.
+Summary A single serving (one tablespoon or 15 ml) of fish liver oil provides more than the required amount of omega-3 fatty acids, vitamin D and vitamin A. Fish liver oil may be particularly important for women who don’t eat seafood.

-Berries are packed with water, healthy carbs, vitamin C, fiber and plant compounds.
+Berries are packed with water, healthy carbs, vitamin C, fiber and antioxidants.

-They generally contain high amounts of vitamin C, which helps the body absorb iron.
+They generally contain high amounts of vitamin C, which helps your body absorb iron.

 Berries have a relatively low glycemic index value, so they should not cause major spikes in blood sugar.

-Berries are also a great snack because they contain both water and fiber.
+Berries are also a great snack, as they contain both water and fiber.
 They provide a lot of flavor and nutrition, but with relatively few calories.

-Eating whole grains may help meet the increased calorie requirements that come with pregnancy, especially during the second and third trimesters.
+Eating whole grains may help pregnant women meet their increased calorie requirements, especially during the second and third trimesters.

 As opposed to refined grains, whole grains are packed with fiber, vitamins and plant compounds.